 Visit the Academic Skills Center for more information on using MS Word editing tools.

-Visual: Slide changes to the following: The Reverse Outline II: Summarize each paragraph and what it’s doing there
+Visual: Slide changes to the following: Revision Strategy 2: Summarize each paragraph and what it’s doing there

 ♦Main Idea ♦Evidence ♦Analysis ♦Lead out